AlexanderBekrenev/gps2nextcloud/README.md

 Description
 ===========
-This is simple gate tcp server between GPS tracker devices and NextCloud PhoneTrack application (https://gitlab.com/eneiluj/phonetrack-oc).
+This is simple gate tcp server between GPS tracker devices and Nextcloud PhoneTrack application (https://gitlab.com/eneiluj/phonetrack-oc).

 Description of the protocols and work with the trackers borrowed from the project Traccar (https://traccar.org & https://github.com/traccar/traccar)